 As with all choreography created centrally by Les Mills, the programs are kept fresh with new quarterly releases.
 Initial Module Training is available from February to all interested instructors; no background in dance is required, just a passion for creating life-changing fitness experiences.

-With LES MILLS BARRE launching globally in March, get in touch now to understand how you can deliver this boutique trend to your members and get your club ready for launch.
+With LES MILLS BARRE available globally, get in touch to understand how you can deliver this boutique trend to your members and get your club ready for launch.

 LES MILLS BARRE will…